 What You Need:

-- 3 -foot wooden dowel rod
+3 -foot wooden dowel rod

 Big party balloon

 Strips of recycled newspaper

 Yellow cardstock or construction paper

 What You Do:

 Help your child inflate your party balloon to its full size and tie it off.

 On the end of the balloon that is tied, tape your balloon to one end of your 2-3 foot wooden dowel rod.

 Mix a batch of papier-mâché paste using 1 cup flour, 1½ cups water, and ¼ cup white glue.

 Show your kid how to dip the recycled newspaper (that has been pre-cut into strips) into your

-- Using your acrylic paint, encourage your child to paint the elephant bird's head.
+papier-mâché glue dry overnight.
+Using your acrylic paint, encourage your child to paint the elephant bird's head.
 Make sure to include the eyes!

 With masking tape, attach a piece of sheer fabric to the area where the dowel rod meets the balloon.
 This will disguise you so that you'll look more like an elephant bird.

-- Add feathers to the top and neck of your elephant bird head.
+Add feathers to the top and neck of your elephant bird head.

 Fold a triangle of the yellow cardstock paper and glue it to your painted head to give the elephant bird a beak.

-- Now your little preservationist is ready to go pecking around in his elephant bird disguise!
+Now your little preservationist is ready to go pecking around in his elephant bird disguise!